 We are soliciting applications from post-doctoral level scientists interested in expanding our knowledge in areas of porous media physics, materials sciences, soft and condensed matter, continuum mechanics, mathematical and computational modeling, and/or NMR and MRI physics.
 A strong interest and background in mathematical physics is highly desirable.

 The Post-Doctoral Fellowship appointment within the NIH Intramural Research Program (IRP) is made under an Intramural Research Training Award (IRTA) mechanism (for US citizens or permanent residents), or under a Visiting Fellow (VF) award mechanism (for non-US citizens).
 The duration of Post-Doctoral Fellowship appointments can be for up to five years.
-Some applicants may qualify for an additional three-year appointment as a Research Fellow (RF).
+Some applicants may qualify for an additional three-year extended appointment as a Research Fellow (RF).
 Applicants must possess a Ph.D. or D.Sc. in physics, medical physics, electrical engineering, applied mathematics, or a related field, and/or an M.D. degree, and must have completed fewer than five years of prior post-doctoral research training.

-Interested applicants should first contact Dr. Peter Basser (firstname.lastname@example.org).
-Successful applicants will be required to submit: (1) a curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references, which includes their mailing addresses, telephone numbers, and e-mail addresses.
+Interested applicants should contact Dr. Peter Basser (firstname.lastname@example.org).
+Successful applicants will eventually be required to submit: (1) a curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references, which includes their mailing addresses, telephone numbers, and e-mail addresses.
 Additional information and useful links about NIH Post-Doctoral Fellowship training positions can be found at https://www.training.nih.gov/postdoctoral/vf.asp.

 Peter J. Basser, Ph.D.